Juan Corona: Early life

 In May 1953, Corona moved to the Marysville-Yuba City area at the suggestion of Natividad, finding work on a local ranch.
 He was first married to Gabriella E. Hermosillo on October 24, 1953, in Reno, Nevada.
-In 1959, he married Gloria I. Moreno and they had four daughters.
+In 1958, he married Gloria I. Moreno, and they had four daughters, Martha, Victoria, Yolanda and Guadalupe.

 Mental illness

-In January 1956, after suffering what was thought to be a schizophrenic episode, Natividad had Corona committed to DeWitt State Hospital in Auburn, California, where he was diagnosed with "schizophrenic reaction, paranoid type."
-Corona received twenty-three shock treatments before being pronounced recovered and released three months later.
-He was deported to Mexico upon release.
+In January 1956, after what was thought to be a schizophrenic episode, Natividad had Corona committed to DeWitt State Hospital in Auburn, California, where he was diagnosed with "schizophrenic reaction, paranoid type."
+He received 23 electroconvulsive therapy sessions before he was declared recovered and released three months later.
+He was deported to Mexico upon his release.

-Six years later, Corona was given a green card and returned to the United States legally.
-Aside from schizophrenic episodes and a reported violent temper, he was regarded as a hard worker.
-In 1962, the same year he returned to the U.S., he became a licensed labor contractor, being put in charge of hiring workers to staff the local fruit ranches.

-In March 1970, Corona was again admitted to DeWitt State Hospital for treatment.
-A year later, in March 1971, he applied for welfare.
-His application was denied.
+In 1962, Corona was given a green card and returned to the United States legally, where he was regarded as a hard worker with schizophrenic episodes and a violent temper.
+He became a licensed labor contractor, in charge of hiring fruit ranch workers.
+In March 1970, he was again admitted to Dewitt for treatment.
+In March 1971, he applied for and was denied welfare.

 Evidence

-On May 19, 1971, a farm owner who had used Corona to contract field workers noticed a freshly dug hole in his peach orchard which was filled the next day.
-In the hole was found the body of a man who had been stabbed and hacked.
+On May 19, 1971, a farm owner who had used Corona to contract field workers noticed a freshly dug hole in his peach orchard, which was filled the next day.
+In the hole was the body of a man who had been stabbed and hacked.

 In one grave, deputies found two meat receipts bearing Corona's signature.
 In another two graves, there were two crumpled Bank of America deposit slips printed with Corona's name and address.
-This circumstantial evidence gave an added boost to the case.
+This circumstantial evidence supported their case.

 Witnesses later told police that some of the victims had been last seen riding in Corona's pickup truck.

 In the early morning hours of May 26, 1971, police entered Corona's Yuba City home with a search warrant and arrested him.
-Evidence indicating his guilt was discovered and seized, such as two bloodstained knives, a machete, a pistol and blood-stained clothing.
+Evidence indicating his guilt was discovered and seized, such as two bloodstained knives, a machete, a pistol, and blood-stained clothing.
 There was also a work ledger that contained 34 names and dates, including seven of the known victims.
 The ledger came to be referred to as a "death list" by the prosecution, who alleged it recorded the dates the men were murdered.

 Corona had been supplying workers to the ranches where the victims were discovered.
-He housed many of the men who worked for him in a bunkhouse on the Sullivan Ranch, where most of the victims were discovered.
+Most of the victims were discovered on the Sullivan Ranch, which had a bunkhouse where Corona housed many of the men who worked for him.

 Victims

-All of Corona's victims were middle-aged Caucasian male drifters between the ages of 47 and 64 (except 3), most of them had criminal records and all but one were stabbed or slashed with a knife or machete.
+All of Corona's victims were middle-aged Caucasian male drifters between the ages of 40 and 64; most of them had criminal records, and all but one were stabbed or slashed with a knife or machete.